gytdau/directory/knowledge/energy.md

 # Energy

 Someone told me that almost everybody who finds themselves running out of time actually runs out of energy.
 This is very true.
-If you had infinite energy, you would accomplish far more throughout a single day, compared to having more hours in a day, where you will probably be tired from the same amount of work you did before.
+If you had infinite energy, you would accomplish far more throughout a single day, compared to having more hours in a day, where you would be tired from the same amount of work you did before.

 ## Increasing Energy